 *

 Reflecting on the character of the native people of Sheffield, the city where he spent a long and varied career as a printer, newspaper editor, poet, politician, and philanthropist, James Montgomery wrote that ‘they were then, as they are now, and I hope they will ever be, a reading and thinking people’ (Montgomery in Holland 1854, 141).
 The consequences of this learned disposition, Montgomery concluded, were social, political, and progressive: ‘According to the knowledge that they had, therefore, they judged themselves on the questions of the reforms of parliament, liberty of speech, and of the press, the rights of man, and other egregious paradoxes, concerning the which the wisest and best of men have always been divided’ (Montgomery in Everett 1854, 141).
 Montgomery was far from alone in recognising and recording this seemingly exceptional characteristic amongst Sheffield’s citizens.
 On 13 June 1792, Colonel de Lancey, the Deputy Adjunct to the Secretary of State for War, wrote in a letter to his superior that at Sheffield he had ‘found that the seditious machinations of [Thomas] Paine and the factions who are endeavouring to disturb the peace of the country had extended to a degree very much beyond [his] conception’, concluding that ‘they seem with great judgement to have chosen this, [Sheffield], as the centre of their machinations’ (Aspinall 1949, 4).
-In his memoir, nineteenth-century Sheffield silversmith and social reformer Samuel Roberts observed that ‘to many, even professed ministers of the Gospel, [Thomas Paine] appeared to become dearer than the Bible, and their visits to their flocks were made with the Rights of Man in their pockets, to induce them to read it.’
-(Roberts in Price 2012, 10).
+In his memoir, nineteenth-century Sheffield silversmith and social reformer Samuel Roberts observed that ‘to many, even professed ministers of the Gospel, [Thomas Paine] appeared to become dearer than the Bible, and their visits to their flocks were made with the Rights of Man in their pockets, to induce them to read it’ (Roberts in Price 2012, 10).
 Suffice it to say, by the time Roberts committed this memory to paper Sheffield had a formidable reputation for radicalism.